RsyncProject/rsync/rsync.1.md

     There is also a backward-compatibility helper option, `--old-dirs` (or `--old-d`) that tells rsync to use a hack of `-r --exclude='/*/*'` to get an older rsync to list a single directory without recursing.

+0.  `--mkpath`

+    Create a missing path component of the destination arg.
+This allows rsync to create multiple levels of missing destination dirs and to create a path in which to put a single renamed file.
+Keep in mind that you'll need to supply a trailing slash if you want the entire destination path to be treated as a directory when copying a single arg (making rsync behave the same way that it would if the path component of the destination had already existed).

+    For example, the following creates a copy of file foo as bar in the sub/dir directory, creating dirs "sub" and "sub/dir" if either do not yet exist:

+    >     rsync -ai --mkpath foo sub/dir/bar

+    If you instead ran the following, it would have created file foo in the sub/dir/bar directory:

+    >     rsync -ai --mkpath foo sub/dir/bar/

 0.  `--links`, `-l`